 Public Debut of the Quest in Jersey

 There is something appropriate about the first public talk of the Quest for the Lost Lord Keeper taking place in Jersey.
-That’s where an inquiry first became a quest, after all.
+That’s where a curious inquiry first became a quest, after all.
 When I contacted my friends there at the Societe Jersiaise to let them know I was returning to the UK, we chose dates that would allow me to participate in the monthly meeting of the History Chapter of the Societe Jersiaise (I am a member after all).

 Shortly after, I was asked if I would be willing to present a talk on my quest as part of the spring talk series during my visit.
 Of course I would!
-I think this was the universe ringing me to say, “its time”!
+I think this was the universe ringing me to say, “it’s time”!

-So, I am honored to be giving the kick-off lecture for the annual Spring talk series.
-And its going to be a fun talk, too!
+So, I am honored to be giving the kick-off lecture for the annual spring talk series.
+And it’s going to be a fun talk, too!
 I’ve told them I am bringing some big news, but have not told them what it is.
 Apparently the venue normally hosts around 70 people, and I am going to make sure they come away smiling!
 Looking at the other topics, I only wish I could attend them as well…

 It also seems I will be giving another short talk at the History Chapter meeting the night before, which should be a lot of fun.
-It will be a great chance to meet the larger historical community of St Helier!
+It will be a great chance to meet the larger historical community of St. Helier!
 Perhaps the next time I return, it will be for the emplacement of a memorial stone finally marking the burial site of Sir Richard Lane in the Town Church of St. Helier!

 The debut in the United States

 I’ve heard rumors there are people out there for whom history is not an exciting topic.
 I am hopeful that someday the medical community may find a resolution for the sad malady which affects them so.
 I don’t understand it, of course, but I do feel for them.
-To those treasure hunters who love an authentic, non-fiction “whodunit” of history, I’d suggest its time to “buckle up, Buttercup”, because this is about to get exciting!
+To those treasure hunters who love an authentic, non-fiction “whodunit” of history, I’d suggest it’s time to “buckle up, Buttercup”, because this is about to get exciting!

 If you live in the area (or don’t mind a short drive), I recommend you go to the Events page of the Cherokee Castle and Ranch Foundation, and look for a “Special Event” happening there in the early afternoon of Sunday, April 29.
 And I recommend buying a ticket, as I’m told they are expected to sell out.
-They are hosting my first public talk about the “Quest for the Lost Lord Keeper” in America, and its a wonderful venue for it!
+They are hosting my first public talk about the “Quest for the Lost Lord Keeper” in America, and it’s a wonderful venue for it!
 They will have a cash bar and snacks available, and a tour of the beautiful castle is included.

-If you’ve never been there, the Cherokee Castle is a dramatic, nearly 100 year old estate home fashioned after a 1400’s Scottish castle, complete with a tower, parapet, gargoyles and a Great Hall.
+If you’ve never been there, the Cherokee Castle is a dramatic, nearly 100-year-old estate home fashioned after a 1400s Scottish castle, complete with a tower, parapet, gargoyles and a Great Hall.
 It sits atop a rocky bluff near Sedalia and is the crown jewel of the 3,500 acre preserve in the care of that foundation.
 Within the castle itself is a wonderful collection of art and historical pieces.
 This collection exhibits a particular interest in middle English history (my favorite these days) and includes an authentic patent from King Charles II, complete with a wonderfully preserved wax “Great Seal” of the King.

-And that’s the special connection – the silver mould which creates these seals is a primary symbol of the authority of the King.
+And that’s the special connection – the silver mould (also called a “matrix”) which creates these seals is a primary symbol of the authority of the King.
 It is placed in the care of the First Lord of the Privy Council who is given the special title of “Lord Keeper of the Great Seal of England”.
 Sir Richard Lane was the first Lord Keeper for King Charles II, and also for his father, King Charles I.